Planned Parenthood Ottawa’s in-house staff:

 Diba Hareer – Community Developer and Office Administrator

-Diba has written about the need for culturally specific services for immigrant women in Canada who flee abuse and domestic violence.
+Diba has also written about the need for culturally specific services for immigrant women in Canada who flee abuse and domestic violence.
 She speaks Farsi/Dari, English, Pashto, and Urdu.

 AnaLori Smith – Community Developer for Disability and Sexuality

 AnaLori has advanced knowledge in disability studies, embodiment studies and the social determinants of health.
 She is a strong promoter of reproductive justice for clients with disabilities.
 Her MA research was on the embodied biographies of persons with chronic fatigue and pain in Ottawa, particularly focusing on the inaccessibility of community and social services (e.g., accessible transportation, affordable housing, and healthcare services) for persons with chronic illness.
 At Carleton, AnaLori served clients with various abilities and learning backgrounds, delivered academic and personal guidance, and connected clients to services to support their transition to higher learning.
 Personal interests include coffee shops, craft beer tasting, and decorating her apartment by the Museum of Nature.